alexya/envconfig/README.md

 ## What will be installed
 * Copy my own customized .vimrc
-* Install plug-in management tool of vim - Vundle
+* Install plug-in management tool of vim through Vundle
 * Install some useful plug-ins for vim
 * Install oh-my-zsh and use my own configuration